techtheriac/payswapi/README.md

 ### Coding Style

-- **Functions vs Objects**: simple function are well favoured across codebase for easy composability and objects are used when state tracking is of great relevance as in the `cache` utility.
+- **Functions vs Objects**: simple function are well favoured across codebase for easy composability and, objects are preferred where state encapsulation is of great relevance as in the `cache` utility.

 - **Types**: Functions and relevant objects are annotated to ensure contractual consistency across codebase.